JaxxyIV/nottpr/README.md

 #### alttpr.com

-You can import alttpr.com's built-in presets with the static async method `SeedBuilder.fromWebPreset`:
+You can import alttpr.com's built-in presets with the `SeedBuilder.fromWebPreset` static async method:

 ```js
 import ALTTPR, {